 John Tyler Community College impacts lives each and every day.
 No one tells that story better than our very own students.
 Hear what they have to say.

 A Place That Changes Lives

 At John Tyler Community College, we spend each and every day helping our students reach their goals.
 It’s not just what we do, it’s who we are.
-We are a college that’s helping Chris Kegley realize a lifelong dream to become a nurse.
-We are a community that’s offering Silvia Garcia Murcia the resources she needs to get ahead.
-We are faculty who are opening new doors for Alex Clark and Joe Herbert.
-And, we are the staff who support students like Donna Simmons, who are returning to school to pursue new careers.
+We are a college that’s helping Asein Ta realize his dream of becoming a teacher.
+We are a community that’s offering Gagan Marwah and Silvia Garcia Murcia the resources they need to get ahead.
+We are faculty who are opening new doors for Phillip Parker and Blake Beulike.
+And, we are the staff who support students like Melissa Kelly, who are returning to school to pursue new careers.
 These are only a few of the stories that inspire us to do everything we can to help our students grow and our community thrive.

-Click here to learn more about the students who were part of our 2013 Student Delegation to the General Assembly.
+Click here to learn more about the students who are part of our 2014 Student Delegation to the General Assembly.